B1 · IntermediateEnglish

 Future continuous

 The future continuous is another way to talk about the future, but it focuses on what will be happening at a specific time in the future.
-It is useful for giving context, making predictions about ongoing actions, or being polite when asking questions.
+It is useful for describing the 'background' at a future moment: what you will be in the middle of doing.
+It is also helpful for making guesses about what will be happening at a future time, and for being polite when asking questions.

 Key idea:

-• Future continuous: what will be happening at a specific future time
+• will be + verb-ing = what will be happening at a specific future time

 Examples: